LuLu lum

 What is your “edge” — your superpower, that’s evolved with age?

 Confidence.
-I’ve always had a zest for life, but at this age, I care a whole lot less what people think.
+I’ve always had a zest for life, but at this age, I care a whole lot less what other people think.
 I feel fearless!

 What's your greatest SURPRISE (so far) about becoming an “older” woman?